frappe/exotel_integration/README.md

 > **Note:** Make sure to check "Make Passthru Async".

 7. Save the flow.
-8. Now assign this newly created app to your **ExoPhone** from which you receive your business calls.
+8. Now assign this newly created "App" to your **ExoPhone** from which you receive your business calls.

 Once this is done, you should see all new incoming calls on your exotel phone number in the "Call Log" list in your ERPNext instance.